sdwianto/testing/ERD_Diagram.md

 - Proper indexing on frequently queried fields
 - JSON fields for flexible data storage
 - Efficient relationship queries with proper joins
+- Analytics data aggregation and caching

 ### Data Integrity
 - Referential integrity through foreign key constraints
 - Business rule enforcement through application logic
 - Audit trail for data change tracking
+- Configuration validation and versioning

-This ERD provides a comprehensive foundation for the NextGen ERP system, supporting all the business requirements for CA Mine while maintaining flexibility for future enhancements and scalability for growth.
+This updated ERD provides a comprehensive foundation for the NextGen ERP system, supporting all the business requirements for CA Mine while maintaining flexibility for future enhancements and scalability for growth.
+The new modules (Analytics, Reports, Settings) enhance the system's capabilities for data-driven decision making and user customization.